MetaCenterCloudPuppet/cesnet-pig/README.markdown

 ####`datafu_enabled`

 Install also Pig User-Defined Functions collection.
-Default: true.
+Default: false.

+Default is false.
+The package is not available since CDH 6.

 <a name="development"></a>
 ##Development